-During this time, all EU law will continue to apply in the UK.
-That would mean that citizens would have exactly the same rights and guarantees as before - so, you'll still be able to use your card.
+During this time, all EU law would continue to apply in the UK.
+That would mean that citizens would have exactly the same rights and guarantees as before - so, you'd still be able to use your card.

 In the Brexit White Paper published on 12 July 2018, the UK government said it wanted "UK and EU nationals to continue to be able to use the EHIC to receive health care should they need it while on holiday".